wayou/anonymous-animals/README.md

 ### License

-The code is licensed under the MIT license wihle pictures belongs to Google.
+The code is licensed under the MIT license wihle pictures belong to Google.